 Finally, capsular contracture may also result in an implant that appears too high, when the lower part of the breast chamber hardens, forcing the implant to migrate upwards.

-This unfortunate condition is also dubbed bottoming out or double buddle.
+This unfortunate condition is also dubbed bottoming out or double bubble.
 Sometimes the capsule was created in the wrong place by an inferior surgeon, while other times the breast implant just migrates downwards of its own accord.
 A common cause is a lack of proper support at the breast crease (a lack of appropriate inframammary attachments).
 In general, those clients seeking larger implants tend to have this problem the most.

 Implants that have migrated laterally can look quite unsightly, but Dr. Teitelbaum has the tools and skill to correct such error during his Los Angeles breast augmentation revision procedures.
 Sometimes this condition is caused by ill-formed breast pockets, or it is due to a lack of strong attachments that might keep the implants from shifting towards the armpits.
 Rib placement can also play a role, as when they bend towards the back, the implants may follow.
 Lastly, some clients may find that stomach sleeping worsens the tendency of the implants to widen.

-Synmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
+Symmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
 Sometimes the nipples will face outwards, which is given the nickname "walleyed".
 This error can be traced back to improper capsule formation.
-While mostly cosmetic, synmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.
+While mostly cosmetic, symmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.